koopero/horten/README.md

 If you'd prefer to dive right in to creating interactive applications with `Horten`, see the [horten-server](https://github.com/koopoer/horten-server) module.
-It provides pretty, easy, realtime controls, persistence,
+It provides pretty, easy, realtime controls and persistence.

 # Traits